Orthopaedic Physical Therapy Residency

 BMOR-104: Cervicothoracic Disorders

 This course focuses on the current best evidence for diagnosing / classifying cervico-thoracic disorders.
-Furthermore, management of these conditions including treatments and prognosis will be explored and analyzed.
+Furthermore, management of these conditions, including treatments and prognosis will be explored and analyzed.
+This course includes a 2-day weekend lab to master manual skills.

 BMOR-105: Upper Extremity Disorders